-- 11 (1) Sections 12 to 19 apply to an air carrier operating a flight to Canada departing from any other country and to every person boarding an aircraft for such a flight. - Non-application - (2) Sections 12 to 19 do not apply to either of the following persons: - o (a) an infant, o (b) a person who provides a medical certificate certifying that their elevated temperature is not related to COVID-19.
+- 11 (1) Sections 12 to 19 apply to an air carrier operating a flight to Canada departing from any other country and to every person boarding an aircraft for such a flight. - Non-application

+- (2) Sections 12 to 19 do not apply to either of the following persons: - (a) a child who is less than two years of age; - o (b) a person who provides a medical certificate certifying that their elevated temperature is not related to COVID-19. - Non-application crew member - (3) Sections 12 to 15 do not apply to a crew member who underwent a temperature screening under section 22 for the duration of the shift during which the temperature screening was conducted.